GabenRulez/SmartHomeAppliance/docs/README.md

 I finally got a chance to go back to my old house (where I have some tools) so I could finally get to create enclosure for the lamp.

-I gathered the required parts.
+I gathered the required parts:
 ![](/media/photos/workLog/lampSteps1.jpg)

-Attaching the USB-C port to this base turned out to be impossible without a 3D printer (the wavy base was very fragile making drilling the hole in it ipossible), thus I decided to just connect long USB cable through it.
+Attaching the USB-C port to this base turned out to be impossible without a 3D printer (the wavy base was very fragile making drilling the hole in it impossible), thus I decided to just connect long USB cable through it.

 ![](/media/photos/workLog/lampSteps2.jpg)

 I got myself a metal base for the LEDs (it was an unused [Daidai](https://www.ikea.com/pl/pl/p/daidai-oslonka-doniczki-kolor-mosiadzu-90359419/) plant holder that was just laying around).
-I chose it over plastic shaker, due to it's better heat dissipation.
+I chose it over plastic drink shaker cup, due to it's better heat dissipation (metal > plastic).

 I glued the LED strips to it using tape (that was already preapplied to the strips) and added some glue with hot glue gun.
-The strips couldn't attach perfectly, due to the plant holder curvature, but I deemed it "good enough".
+The strips couldn't attach perfectly due to the plant holder curvature, but I deemed it "good enough".

 ![](/media/photos/workLog/lampSteps3.jpg)

 I decided to recreate the circuit schematic as my old one got lost somewhere in the process.
+I used [Circuit-Diagram.org](https://www.circuit-diagram.org) although I probably won't ever use it again (while moving circuit nodes the wires doesn't follow and there's no testing functionality).

-I used [Circuit-Diagram.org](https://www.circuit-diagram.org) (link to my schematic is [here](https://crcit.net/c/fa2ed9ef81f7484d955e504ce4f56466) ).
+(link to my schematic is [here](https://crcit.net/c/fa2ed9ef81f7484d955e504ce4f56466) ).

 Final result: ![](/media/schematics/2021-06-11_full/schematic.png)